GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/offscreen/index.md

 ## Manifest

-Offscreen documents are invisible webpages with their own DOM that can be created and managed using the `offscreen` API.
 Requesting this permission allows the extension to use DOM APIs without obtrusively opening new windows or tabs that interrupt the user experience.

 You must declare the `"offscreen"` permission in the [extension manifest][doc-manifest] to use the Offscreen API.
 For example: